 4 - Multiple Product owners on the same team

 I have actually seen this work well - but rarely.
 Instead of having 1 PO with one or several products on a team we had 2 or sometimes 3 product owners with different products on the team.
 It is not wrong for the team to have multiple products in their portfolio.
-But having multiple POs make things rather interesting.
-If they know before planning which product is priortised then there is little problem in having multiple POs (except for extra overhead).
+But having multiple POs makes things rather interesting.
+If they know before planning which product is prioritised then there is little problem in having multiple POs (except for extra overhead).
 If they do not prioritise among them, you may end up in a situation where in each planning your PO's start arguing who gets some development time this sprint.
 Where all of them may leave disappointed and have to return to their stakeholders with a new plan.

 Multiple product owners may also create subteams within your team.
 Always having 2/5 developers working for one PO and 3/5 working for the other will essentially make the team two teams in one (having 2 subteams).
 The reason why this team is not split into two is usually organisational (They have the same manager).